pawn-lang/sa-mp-fixes/README.md

 * `FIXES_EnableDeprecated`: Enable all past (deprecated) fixes.
 Might causes errors and conflicts with newer SA:MP includes.
 Default `0`.
 * `FIXES_DefaultDisabled`: Disable all fixes by default, and require them to be individually enabled with `FIX_<name> 1`  Default `0`.
 * `FIXES_ExplicitOptions`: Require fixes to be explicitly enabled or disabled, and show a warning for every fix not mentioned.
 Useful in combination with `FIXES_DefaultDisabled`, so default `1` with that, `0` otherwise.

+Note that `options` are which fixes to include, and `settings` are more over-arching customisations.

+## Tests

+Other code and includes can test for certain fixes.inc symbols, to see what is defined and what isn't.
+These all use basic `#if defined` checks, with no need to test the value:

+* `FIXES_EXISTS`:  The include is used.
+* `FIXES_API`:  The additional API functions (see above) were defined and can be used.
+* `FIXES_USES_STATE_HOOKS`:  fixes.inc uses advanced state-based ALS hooks, not just regular ones.
+* `FIXES_CONST_CORRECT`:  The include is fully const-correct (and backwards-compatible).
+* `FIXES_TAG_CORRECT`:  The include is fully tag-correct (and backwards-compatible), i.e. optionally uses additional tags in callbacks such as `OnPlayerStateChange`.

 ## Expansion